altayer-digital/ATGValidator/README.md

 * upperCaseOnly: `invalidType`

 #### StringValueMatchRule
 You can use this rule to check if values from 2 textfields are same.
-An ideal example is when we check if password fields are matching.
+An ideal example is when we check if password field and confirm password field have same contents.
 ```swift
 let passwordTextfield: UITextField?
 let confirmPasswordTextfield: UITextField?